How Much of My Paycheck Should I Save?

 It's a solid starting point, but that's all it is.
 If you live in a high cost-of-living city, your needs might eat 60%+ of your paycheck before you even think about saving.
 If you're debt-free and earning well, you might be able to push savings to 30% or more.

 The point isn't to follow the rule perfectly.
 The point is to have a system that gives every dollar a job.
+For a deeper breakdown of how the 50/30/20 framework works in practice, check out The 50/30/20 Rule Explained.
+You can also plug in your own income and see the split instantly with the Budget Calculator.

 How Much Should You Save if You're Just Starting Out?